North Dakota Minimum Wage for 2016, 2017

 North Dakota's state minimum wage rate is $7.25 per hour.
 This is the same as the current Federal Minimum Wage rate.
 The minimum wage applies to most employees in North Dakota, with limited exceptions including tipped employees, some student workers, and other exempt occupations.†

 The North Dakota minimum wage was last changed in 2008, when it was raised $0.70 from $6.55 to $7.25.
-North Dakota's minimum wage rate is linked to a Customer Price Index, which is intended to raise the rate along with inflation.
+North Dakota's minimum wage rate is linked to a Consumer Price Index, which is intended to raise the rate along with inflation.
 The current minimum wage rate is re-evaluated yearly based on these values.

 The current minimum wage in North Dakota is $7.25 per hour.
 The North Dakota minimum wage is raised with the Federal Minimum Wage.
 Full time students and employees with disabilities may be paid less then the North Dakota Minimum Wage, provided their employer has a license from the North Dakota Department of Labor.